sledsworth/alertbot/README.md

 The general workflow for adding new sites and alerts looks like this:

 1. Create a new `json` config file.
-Check one of the existing ones for format, but generally it looks something like this:
+Check one of the existing ones for format, but it looks something like this:
    ```json
    {
      "defaults": {